J-sephB-lt-n/options-for-cloud-SQL-hosting/README.md

 # options-for-cloud-SQL-hosting
-Exploring the cost and quality of different methods of hosting a SQL server on GCP and AWS.
+Exploring the cost and quality of different methods of hosting a cloud SQL server.

 Last update: 2024 Apr 04